 Sentiment is the belief or mental attitude that emerges from our emotions.
 Sentiment is generally shared by groups of people rather than individuals and is traditionally easier to measure than emotion.
 When you monitor sentiment, you try to measure the tone, context, and feeling from customer actions.

 Put simply: Sentiment is the “what.”
 Emotion is the “why.”
 Measuring and acting on both is critical to customer experience success.

 Emotion and Sentiment are Always Connected.
 Measure Both.

 Customer emotion and sentiment can range anywhere from pleased or loving to neutral or angry.
 And as outlined above, experiences drive emotions, which drive sentiment.
 In order to measure sentiment correctly, you must also capture and understand the emotions that drive it.

-There is a new standard for measuring emotion and sentiment through your customer voice and feedback initiatives, which is looking at what Apptentive calls “emotion data.”
+There is a new standard for measuring emotion and sentiment through your customer voice and feedback initiatives, which is looking at what Alchemer Mobile (formerly Apptentive) calls “emotion data.”
 Today’s marketers and product managers have the power to utilize tools that help them reveal new fans, at-risk consumers, and shifts in emotion from customer experience over time in order to gauge sentiment.
 With that level of unique data from ongoing interactions—both online and onsite—they can respond faster to revenue opportunities and build loyalty, while enhancing their own first-party data.